 - Dissolve the jelly crystals in hot water and stir in cold water.
 Refrigerate until half set.

-- It takes around 1- 2hrs.
-You need to check it repeatedly.
+- It takes around 1- 2hours.
+Check it repeatedly for consistency.

 Vanilla Sponge Cake